MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-overview.md

 While the primary focus of mission-critical workloads is [Reliability](/azure/architecture/framework/#reliability), other pillars of the Well-Architected Framework are equally important when building and operating a mission-critical workload on Azure.

-- [Security](/azure/architecture/framework/security/): how a workload mitigates security threats, such as Dedicated Denial of Service (DDoS) attacks, will have a significant bearing on overall reliability.
+- [Security](/azure/architecture/framework/security/): how a workload mitigates security threats, such as Distributed Denial of Service (DDoS) attacks, will have a significant bearing on overall reliability.

 - [Operational Excellence](/azure/architecture/framework/devops/): how a workload is able to effectively respond to operational issues will have a direct impact on application availability.